RabindraManandhar/Strawberry_Health_AI/README.md

 - **Endpoint**: /get_image/{filename}

 #### 4. Download All Images
-Download all images as a ZIP file
+Download all images from the server as a ZIP file and extract them
 - **Method**: GET
 - **Endpoint**: /get_all_images

 ## Acknowledgements
-- `YOLOv8` by Ultralytics
+- `YOLOv8` by Ultralytics for model training, validation and inference
 - `FastAPI` for server implementation
 - `OpenCV` for image processing
+- `Espressif` for esp32-cam configuration
+- `ChatGPT` for troubleshooting